Best Yoga Exercises For Beginners At Home:

 - You can extend your arms in front of you, palms facing up to boost up the stretch, or you can keep your arms extended behind you, next to your hips, palms facing up.

 - Keeping the knees touching provides more support and is advisable for less flexible people.

 - Beginners, who lack flexibility in the knees and hips, place a yoga block under the butt.

 2. Downward-Facing Dog (Adho Mukha Svan Asana)

 This yoga exercise is the basic pose in many styles of yoga.
-It helps strengthen the shoulders, arms and legs.
+It helps to strengthen the shoulders, arms, and legs.
 It stretches out the spine and helps relieve pain in the upper, middle and low back.
 It reverses the flow of blood in the body, which benefits the circulatory, and lymphatic systems and fights the effects of gravity on the body.

 Image Source- youtube

 - Start from a tabletop position with your shoulders directly over your wrists and your hips over your knees, curl your toes under and lift your hips towards the sky.

 - Keep your spine flat and extend the backs of the legs only as far as you can do and it feels comfortable.